kylephillips/wp-nested-pages/readme.txt

 4. Toggle nested child pages for a clutter-free tree

+5. Quickly add child pages without leaving the page tree

 == Changelog ==

+= 1.1.8 =
+* New Child Pages Interface - Add child pages more efficiently with the new add child pages dialog.
+Add a single child page without leaving the Nested Pages view, or add multiple pages with one click.
+Reorder multiple child pages before saving with the drag and drop interface you're accustomed to.
+* Tested for 4.1 compatibility
+* Page ID indicator added to Quick Edit dialog

 = 1.1.7 =
 * Danish Translation (Provided by Thomas Blomberg)